browserengineering/book/book/accessibility.md

             elt = elt.parent
 ```

-Focus is also currently set only via a mouse click, so we need to also introduce
+Focus is also currently set only via a mouse click, so we also need introduce
 a keyboard way to cycle through all of the focusable elements in the browser.
 We'll implement this via the `tab` key: